Key Takeaways from Strategas Research Areas

 Don Rissmiller, Chief Economist

 Growth.
-U.S. data have shown rolling weakness in housing and manufacturing.
-There is further downward pressure on activity in 2025, including post-election fiscal tightening.
-We are using a 25% chance of a U.S. recession, 60% soft landing, and 15% upside surprise in 2025.
-For 2026, our odds are 20% recession, 60% soft landing/expansion, and 20% upside.
+The U.S. is seeing rolling weakness in housing and manufacturing, with further downward pressure on activity in 2025 after the recent U.S. tariff shock (though the worst case has been avoided, at least temporarily).
+We are using a 35% chance of a U.S. recession, 50% soft landing, 15% upside surprise in 2025.
+For 2026, our odds are a 20% chance recession, 60% soft landing/ expansion, and 20% upside surprise.

 Inflation.
-The first wave of U.S. inflation appears to be over (inflation expectations still look anchored), but history suggests that once inflation gets going, a second wave tends to build over the next several years (87% of the time, globally).
-We’re in the lull between waves, but remain attentive longer-term, especially to factors that have heavy weights like rents.
-Supply chain problems due to trade disruptions could also create upward price pressures over time.
+The 2022 wave of U.S. inflation now appears to be over (inflation expectations still look anchored).
+But per our research, history suggests that once inflation gets going, a second wave tends to build over the next several years (87% of the time globally).
+We’re in the lull between waves thus far in 2025.
+Supply chain problems due to trade disruptions could create significant upward pressure on prices in the near-term, however.

 Policy.
-2024 saw the Fed lower rates, justified first by inflation coming down and reinforced by cracks in the employment situation.
-Getting monetary policy back to a neutral setting would likely require several more rate cuts in 2025.
+2024 saw lower monetary policy rates, justified first by inflation coming down and reinforced by some cracks in the employment situation.
+The Federal Reserve’s goal should be to get monetary policy back to a neutral setting, in our opinion.
+That requires several more rate cuts, but the Fed does not appear to be in a rush in 2025.

 Risks.
-Fiscal supports that allowed prior growth have not been cost-free.
-The U.S. federal budget deficit remains large and threatens to crowd out other economic activity (though this does not appear to be happening yet).
+The fiscal support that allowed prior growth has not been cost-free.
+The U.S. federal budget deficit remains large and, while there’s no emergency, threatens to crowd out other economic activity (though this does not appear to be happening yet).
 Fixing this abruptly risks an economic stop.
-Alternatively, inflation could return.
+Alternatively, inflation could return over time if inflation expectations become unanchored due to repeated shocks.

 Hope.
-Productivity could mitigate a second inflation wave by allowing workers to produce more goods and/or services for a similar or lower cost profile.
-Too much money chasing too few goods (i.e., inflation) can be stymied…by producing more goods.
-While there is promise on this front from technological advances, we need to see better and more pervasive performance in the economic data.
-We would like to see the profits of both the producers of AI technology and the users of that technology growing at the same time.
-There’s promise, but it is early to see how new technologies such as AI will ultimately change the labor landscape.
+Productivity (more output per hour) can conceptually help alleviate a second inflation wave.
+Too much money chasing too few goods can be stymied by producing more goods.
+While there is promise on this front from technological advances, we would like to see the profits of both the producers of new technology (e.g., A.I.) and the users of that technology growing at the same time.

 Asset Allocation